-- 1. BST 487, Seminar in Statistical Literature (1 credit), is offered every semester.
-Topics covered vary.
-PhD students are required to register for at least six semesters. - 2.
-All PhD students are required to have at least four credits of supervised teaching and/or supervised consulting (BST 590, 592).

-- 3. All students in the doctoral program are required to take IND 501, Ethics and Professional Integrity in Research (1 credit), in their first semester in the program.

-- 4. Usually in year two, students begin exploring potential research topics by taking reading courses with faculty (BST 591).
+- 1. All PhD students are required to have at least four credits of supervised teaching and/or supervised consulting (BST 590, 592). - 2.
+All students in the doctoral program are required to take IND 501 Ethics and Professional Integrity in Research (1 credit). - 3.
+Usually in year two, students begin exploring potential research topics by taking reading courses with faculty (BST 591).
 The structure, content, and number of credit hours for these courses are flexible and determined by mutual agreement between the students and faculty member.

-- 5. Advanced topics courses in statistical inference, data analysis, and biostatistics (BST 511, 512, 550, or 570), for varying numbers of credits, are offered depending on interests of students and instructors.
+- 4. Advanced topics courses in statistical inference, data analysis, and biostatistics (BST 511, 512, 550, or 570), for varying numbers of credits, are offered depending on interests of students and instructors.
 Recent examples include:

 - Missing Data

-- Frailty Models in Survival Analysis
+- Introduction to Spatial Data Analysis

-- Causal Inference and Its Applications
+- Semiparametric Inference

 - Functional Data Analysis

-- Time Series
+- Statistical Analysis of Cell Mixtures

 - ROC Curve Analysis

 - Smoothing Methods

 - The Bootstrap, the Jackknife, and Resampling Methods

-- Advanced Bayesian Inference with an Emphasis on Computation

 - Model Selection and Validation